Halton Local Offer Accessibility Statement

 • some older PDF documents aren’t fully accessible to screen reader software

-• some section icon buttons, and navigation buttons (images with text) aren’t fully accessible to screen reader software.
+• some section icon buttons aren’t fully accessible to screen reader software.

 • some headings don’t appear in the correct nested order.